lorenzocascioli/faster-repeated-evasion-tree-ensembles/README.md

 # Faster Repeated Evasion Attacks in Tree Ensembles

-This repository is the official implementation of the paper "Faster Repeated Evasion Attacks in Tree Ensembles", presented at NeurIPS 2024.
-(TODO: add link to proceedings)
+This repository is the official implementation of the [paper](https://openreview.net/pdf?id=Ugr0yPzY71) "Faster Repeated Evasion Attacks in Tree Ensembles", presented at NeurIPS 2024.

 ## Requirements